jacobvc/Neopixel-Display-System/NeopixelClient/DESIGN.md

 The application ...
 Potentially performs some configuration, then launches new MainPage().

 In this case, for Windows, the application window size is set to a constant.

+Note that App.cs is not created by the MAUI new project wizard.
+For more info on it's origin, see [Starting a New Pure C# Application](#starting-app).

 ### Entry Page
 The entry page is the first thing the user sees.
 * Mainpage.cs - Implements the MainPage class, derived from Content Page.

+Note that MainPage.cs is not created by the MAUI new project wizard.
+For more info on it's origin, see [Starting a New Pure C# Application](#starting-app).

 ### Dynamic View
 * DynamicView.cs